blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

    log_config=/etc/zuul/scheduler-logging.yaml

-A minimal Zuul system may consist of a :ref:`scheduler` and :ref:`executor` both running on the same host.
+A minimal Zuul system may consist of a :ref:`scheduler` and :ref:`executo2` both running on the same host.
 Larger installations should consider running multiple executors, each on a dedicated host, and running mergers on dedicated hosts as well.